8 Israelis wounded in Jerusalem shooting

 JERUSALEM (AP) — A gunman opened fire at a bus near Jerusalem’s Old City early Sunday, wounding eight Israelis in a suspected Palestinian attack that came a week after violence flared up between Israel and militants in Gaza, police and medics said.

-Two of the victims were in serious condition, according to Israeli hospitals treating them.
+Two of the victims were in serious condition, including a pregnant woman with abdominal injuries and a man with gunshot wounds to the head and neck, according to Israeli hospitals treating them.

 The shooting occurred as the bus waited in a parking lot near the Western Wall, which is considered the holiest site where Jews can pray.

-Israeli police said forces were dispatched to the scene to begin investigations.
+Israeli police said forces were dispatched to the scene to investigate.
 Israeli security forces also pushed into the nearby Palestinian neighborhood of Silwan pursuing the suspected attacker.

 The attack in Jerusalem followed a tense week between Israel and Palestinians in Gaza and the West Bank.